 |Instance-2||F||20,000||Not Eligible for Bonus|

-In the above table, the predictable value (Eligibility) is pre-defined.
-So if you know the Target upfront, it is called Supervised Learning.
+Here, the predictable value (Eligibility) is pre-defined.
+So, if you know the Target upfront, it is called Supervised Learning.
 In the case of unsupervised learning, the target is unknown; It is something to find hidden predictions.